 In order to meet changing needs of a diverse market it is important that as LedgerSMB grows, it becomes an easily extensible (and even in some cases invisible) part of the data infrastructure of a business.
 In essence, it must eventually be possible to separate the web user interface from the software as a whole.
 Important requirements we should strive towards are:

 - Scriptability from local and remote programs

 - Extensibility of the core logic in forward-compatible ways

-- Security should be a top priority both in architecture and code
+- Security is be a top priority both in architecture and code

 Goal 2: LedgerSMB as Web Application